-In his petition for appeal filed with this Office on August 20, 2010, Employee highlights that he was a probationary employee at the time he was terminated from Agency.
+In his petition for appeal filed with this Office on August 23, 2010, Employee highlights that he was a probationary employee at the time he was terminated from Agency.
 Agency also notes in its Answer that Employee was a probationary employee at the time of his separation.
-Additionally, Agency submits that Employee had only worked for approximately eight (8) months, and was not a permanent employee at the time of his separation.
+Additionally, Agency submits that Employee was not a permanent employee at the time of his separation.
+Agency explains that Employee was hired as an ET-15 teacher effective October 14, 2008, and his probationary period would have ended on October 14, 2010.
 Employee was terminated because he received an 'ineffective' rating for his final 2009-2010 performance rating review, and pursuant to the IMPACT process, his employment was terminated effective August 13, 2010.

 The threshold issue in this matter is one of jurisdiction.
-This Office has no authority to review issues beyond its jurisdiction.
-Therefore, issues regarding jurisdiction may be raised at any time during the course of the proceeding.
-This Office's jurisdiction is conferred upon it by law, and was initially established by the District of Columbia Comprehensive Merit Personnel Act of 1978 ("CMPA"), D.C.
+This Office has no authority to review issues beyond its jurisdiction.5 Therefore, issues regarding jurisdiction may be raised at any time during the course of the proceeding.6 This Office's jurisdiction is conferred upon it by law, and was initially established by the District of Columbia Comprehensive Merit Personnel Act of 1978 ("CMPA"), D.C.
 Official Code §1-601-01, et seq.
 (2001).
 It was amended by the Omnibus Personnel Reform Amendment Act of 1998 ("OPRAA"), D.C.
 Law 12-124, which took effect on October 21, 1998.
 Both the CMPA and OPRAA confer jurisdiction on this Office to hear appeals, with some exceptions not relevant to this case, of permanent employees in Career and Education Service who are not serving in a probationary period, or who have successfully completed their probationary period.
 Additionally, District of Columbia Municipal Regulations ("DCMR"), Title 5, § 1307.1 provides that, an employee initially entering or transferring into the Educational Service shall ... serve a probationary period.
-Section 1307.3, supra further provides that an initial appointee to the ET salary class shall serve a two (2) year probationary period requirement.
+Section 1307.3, id., further provides that an initial appointee to the ET salary class shall serve a two (2) year probationary period requirement.

-Here, Employee was hired as an ET-15 Teacher with an effective date of September 24, 2009.
-Employee concedes in his petition for appeal that he was a probationary Education Service employee with an ET salary class.
-Employee's appointment as an Education Service employee in the ET salary class was subject to the completion of a two (2) years probationary period.
-Employee was employed from September 24, 2009 to August 13, 2010, a period of approximately eleven (11) months.
-Employee did not complete the two (2) years probationary
+Here, Employee was hired as an ET-15 Teacher with an effective date of October 14, 2008.7 Employee concedes in his petition for appeal that he was a probationary Education Service employee with an ET salary class.8 Employee's appointment as an Education Service employee in the ET salary class was subject to the completion of a two (2) years probationary period.
+Employee was employed from October 14, 2008 to August 13, 2010, a period of approximately one (1) year, ten (10) months.
+Employee did not complete the two (2) years

-&lt;sup>2 Petition for Appeal at p.2 (August 20, 2010).
+2 Petition for Appeal at p.2 (August 23, 2010).

-&lt;sup>3 Agency's response to petition for appeal, supra.
+3 Agency's response to petition for appeal, supra.

-&lt;sup>4 IMPACT is the effectiveness assessment system which DCPS used for the 2009-2010 school year to rate the performance of school-based personnel.
+4 IMPACT is the effectiveness assessment system which DCPS used for the 2009-2010 school year to rate the performance of school-based personnel.

-&lt;sup>5 See Banks v.
+5 See Banks v.
 District of Columbia Public School, OEA Matter No. 1602-0030-90, Opinion and Order on Petition for Review (September 30, 1992).

-&lt;sup>6 See Brown v.
+6 See Brown v.
 District of Columbia Public.
 School, OEA Matter No. 1601-0027-87, Opinion and Order on Petition for Review (July 29, 1993); Jordan v.
 Department of Human Services, OEA Matter No. 1601-0110-90, Opinion and Order on Petition for Review (January 22, 1993); Maradi v.
 District of Columbia Gen. Hosp., OEA Matter No. J-0371-94, Opinion and Order on Petition for Review (July 7, 1995).

-&lt;sup>7 Agency's response to petition for appeal, supra, at Tab 8.
+Agency's response to petition for appeal, supra, at Tab 8.

-&lt;sup>8 Petition for Appeal, supra.
+8 Petition for Appeal, supra.

-period as required by 5 DCMR § 1307.3 and therefore remained in probationary status at the time he was terminated effective August 13, 2010.
+probationary period as required by 5 DCMR § 1307.3 and therefore remained in probationary status at the time he was terminated on August 13, 2010.